return to homepage

 More and more of us want to remain in our homes longer rather than having to go to a nursing home or other facility.
 Why?
 We love our homes and neighborhoods and the independence our homes provide.
 We know from first hand experience how important that is.

-In order to make that happen our homes need to be accessible, inside and out.
-So do one of two things.
 Either make your current home or your next home is accessible.
 We've located some home designs that incorporate accessibility standards - so you can stay in them as long as possible

-Family Home Plans has accessible home designs designed or adaptable to make your home accessible for a lifetime!
+Family Home Plans has accessible home designs designed or adaptable to make your home accessible for a lifetime.

 American with Disabilities Act (ADA)

 The ADA (Americans with Disabilities Act) has Accessibility Guidelines for wheelchair ramp design for public access.
-(Many states have adopted International Residential Codes which pertain to ramps for private residences).
+Many states have adopted International Residential Codes which pertain to ramps for private residences.

 You will more than likely be required to get a building permit before building or installing any kind of ramp.
 Check with your local codes department to determine the requirements for your area.